icon-project/documentation/score/writing-score.md

     def transfer(self, addr_to: Address, value: int) -> bool: pass
 ```

-If other SCORE has the function that has the same signature as defined here with @interface decorator,
+If other SCORE has the method that has the same signature as defined here with @interface decorator,
-then that function can be invoked via InterfaceScore class object.
+then that method can be invoked via InterfaceScore class object.
-Like @eventlog decorator, it is recommended to declare a function without implementation body.
+Like @eventlog decorator, it is recommended to declare a method without implementation body.
-If there is a function body, it will be simply ignored.
+If there is a method body, it will be simply ignored.

-Example) You need to get an InterfaceScore object by using IconScoreBase’s built-in function create_interface_score('score address', 'interface class').
+Example) You need to get an InterfaceScore object by using IconScoreBase’s built-in API, create_interface_score('score address', 'interface class').
-Using the object, you can invoke other SCORE’s external function as if it is a local function call.
+Using the object, you can invoke other SCORE’s external method as if it is a local method call.

 ```python
 #Crowdsale SCORE